 At some point during their time at OC, many of our students engage in mission efforts.
 Groups begin forming early in the academic year to plan for their trips, learn the culture, customs and language of the places they plan to visit during the coming year.
-Groups have gone to Ghana, Malawi, Rwanda, Swaziland, Tanzania, Uganda, Japan, China, Malaysia, Thailand, Austria, Croatia, Germany, France, Belgium, Ireland, Scotland, English, Spain, Ukraine, American Samoa, Australia, New Zealand, Vanuatu, Brazil, Guatemala, Haiti, Honduras, Nicaragua, Panama, Peru, and Canada, as well as parts of the United States.
+Groups have gone to American Samoa, Australia, Austria, Belgium, Brazil, Canada, China, Croatia, England, France, Germany, Ghana, Greece, Guatemala, Haiti, Honduras, Ireland, Japan, the Kingdom of Eswatini, Malawi, Malaysia, New Zealand, Nicaragua, Panama, Peru, Rwanda, Scotland, Spain, Tanzania, Thailand, Uganda, Ukraine, and Vanuatu, as well as parts of the United States.